Eastern Puerto Rico

 La Isla del Encanto

 Puerto Rico is known as La Isla del Encanto, which translates to The Island of Enchantment.
-The island is home to some of the most natural landscapes and wildlife; including Caribbean beaches, bioluminescent bays, rainforests and waterfalls.
-Going East from San Juan, we’ve hiked to the peak of El Yunque, kayaked though mangrove forests in Las Croabas and snorkeled with sea turtles in Culebra.
+Eastern Puerto Rico is home to golden sand beaches, bioluminescent bays, verdant rainforests and waterfalls.

 El Yunque National Forest

-El Yunque is Puerto Rico’s only rainforest.
+El Yunque is home the island’s only rainforest.
 The landscape is full of lush tropical vegetation, waterfalls with natural pools, hiking trails, lookout towers, tree snails and frogs.
 Here are a list of sights and trails in consecutive order past El Portal Visitor Center.

 La Coca Waterfall.
-An 85ft roadside waterfall shortly after entering El Yunque.
+An 85ft tall waterfall streaming down the face of a large rock.
+It’s visible from the roadside waterfall shortly after entering El Yunque.

 Yokahú Tower.
-An observation tower less than 1km past La Coca Waterfall.
+An cylindrical observation tower perched on a clearing overlooking the rainforest.
+It’s located less than 1km past La Coca Waterfall.

 Juan Diego Falls.
-Down the road from Yokahú Tower is series of waterfalls with natural pools for swimming.
-The falls are reachable via a short trail from the road.
+A series of small waterfalls with natural swimming pools below.
+The water is cold and refreshing!
+The falls are reachable via a short and often muddy trail from the roadside.

 Sierra Palm Picnic Area.
-The only restaurant in El Yunque with great lunch options and refreshing drinks.
+The only restaurant in El Yunque with Puerto Rican dishes and drinks.
+It’s a great lunch option and picnic spot while in the forest.

 Mt Britton Trail.
-A thin paved and stone laid trail though the rainforest leading to Torre Mt Britton.
+A thinly paved trail leading through the rainforest to Torre Mt Britton.
 It takes about 45 minutes from the trailhead to reach the peak.

 Torre Mt Britton.
 An observation tower at El Yunque’s second highest peak with cool breezes, rolling clouds and sweeping views of the Caribbean and Atlantic coasts.

 Mt Britton Spur Trail.
-Connects the Mt Britton Trail to El Yunque Trail just before the trail to Torre Mt Britton.
+A trail connecting the Mt Britton Trail to El Yunque Trail just before the trail to Torre Mt Britton.

 El Yunque Peak.
 Often within the clouds, the peak is surrounded by a forest of foliage with stunted growth due to the heavy rain, wind and erosion.
 There is also an abandoned medical building and series of antenna.